nigelhorne/App-Test-Generator/README.md

 ## EDGE CASE GENERATION

-In addition to purely random fuzz cases, the harness now generates deterministic edge cases for parameters that declare `min`, `max`, `min_len`, or `max_len` in their schema definitions.
+In addition to purely random fuzz cases, the harness generates deterministic edge cases for parameters that declare `min`, `max`, `min_len`, or `max_len` in their schema definitions.